tannerdolby/tannerdolby.com/src/writing/using-index-files-in-sass.md

 @forward "./mixins/square";
 ```

-Building on the example above, instead of writing three separate `@import` calls to load the URLs of the mixins we need.
+Now instead of writing three separate `@import` or `@use` rules to load the URLs of the mixins we need.
 Simply load the URL representing the directory of partial files with a defined index file.
+In our case, the `mixins` directory can be loaded to make all of the forwarded stylesheets available with a single `@use` rule.
 Not only is this usage super clean and maintainable but saves quite a bit of time when many partial files need to be loaded.

 Note: The `@use` at-rules must be placed at the top of the file, before any other content.